facebook/docusaurus/website/docs/docusaurus.config.js.md

 - Type: `string`

-Base URL for your project.
-For projects hosted on GitHub pages, it follows the format "/_projectName_/".
-For https://github.com/facebook/docusaurus, `baseUrl` is `/docusaurus/`.
+Base URL for your site.
+This can also be considered the path after the host.
+For example, `/metro/` is the baseUrl of https://facebook.github.io/metro/.
+For URLs that have no path, the baseUrl should be set to `/`.
+This field is related to the [url](#url) field.

 ```js
 // docusaurus.config.js